 - Sea salt.

 - Fish stock.
 Not shown above.
 Optional.
-Certain recipes use a couple of tablespoons of fish stock to loosen up the dip and make it more saucy.
+Certain recipes call for a couple of tablespoons of fish stock to loosen the dip and make it more saucy.

 What to serve with skordalia

-This garlicky dip is traditionally served with fried cod and a beets salad.
+This garlicky Greek dip is traditionally served with fried cod and a beet salad.
 You can serve it with any other seafood dish, such as these codfish cakes or chickpea fritters.
-Include it in this amazing Greek grazing board next to smoked mackerel, anchovies, or fried calamari for your next gathering.
+Include it on this amazing Greek grazing board, alongside smoked mackerel, anchovies, or fried calamari, for your next gathering.

 Equipment